Chiral, parity-doublet, effective-Lagrangian mean-field theories for nuclear and astrophysical phenomenology: Theory

 \subsection{Parity-doublet structure and chiral assignments}

-The central idea of the chiral-parity (parity-doublet) model is that the nucleon and its opposite-parity partner, denoted \( N_{+} \) and \( N_{-} \), are combined into a single multiplet of the chiral group \( SU(2)_{L} \times SU(2)_{R} \)~\cite{Casalbuoni1984,Hatsuda:1988mv}.
+The central idea of the chiral-parity (parity-doublet) models is that the nucleon and its opposite-parity partner, denoted \( N^{+} \) and \( N^{-} \), are combined into a single multiplet of the chiral group \( SU(2)_{L} \times SU(2)_{R} \)~\cite{Casalbuoni1984,Hatsuda:1988mv}; as shown in Figure \ref{fig:chiral_parity_schematic}.
 Following DeTar and Kunihiro~\cite{PhysRevD.39.2805}, one introduces two independent Dirac fields, \( \psi_{1} \) and \( \psi_{2} \), which transform differently under chiral rotations.

 \paragraph{Mirror assignment} In the \emph{mirror} assignment---now the standard version in mean-field studies---the fields transform as

 so that $\psi_{2}$ transforms oppositely to $\psi_{1}$.
 A chirally invariant mass term can then be constructed as